manpages/worg/README.md

 The inner foldable layer of Quantifier is intended to store data, primarily *TimeRange*s, along with some structure.
-An example of using this generalization is useful is tracking composite Experiences such as metings.
+An example of using this generalization is useful is tracking composite experiences such as metings.
 While tracking a meeting, operator or software used to perform the meeting can keep track of how long was each participant talking, yielding a structure akin to *[(Participant, TimeRange)]*.
 This data